-The Julian Hartwell Project is an original modern jazz quintet/sextet that melds elements of funk, hip-hop, RnB and more into its upbeat and memorable sound.
-Featuring a cast of up-and-coming players from the Philly scene, the band’s repertoire centers on the writing and arranging talents of pianist and bandleader Julian Hartwell, while bringing to the fore each member of the group’s own distinctive voice through rich horn arrangements and group interplay.
-Having released their all-original debut album in the Fall of 2015 to critical acclaim, they continue to perform regionally throughout the northeast and hone a dynamic live sound.
-Sophisticated yet down-to-earth; intellectually satisfying but always sure to groove; the ensemble known shorthand as “The JHP” is offering a fresh and distinctly soulful take on the jazz idiom, appealing to both the traditional and novice listener alike.
+The Julian Hartwell Project is a modern jazz quintet/sextet that melds elements of funk, hip-hop, RnB and more into its upbeat and memorable sound.
+A vehicle for the mostly original music and arrangements of pianist and composer Julian Hartwell, this rotating cast of up-and-coming players from the Philly scene spotlights the talents of each individual voice in the ensemble, while bursting with moments of group interplay and rich, adventurous horn arrangements.
+In 2015 the group released their first full-length album to widespread critical acclaim and continue to perform throughout the northeast, honing a dynamic and always-unique live show.
+With a mix of influence ranging from the likes of boundary-crossers Snarky Puppy to straight-ahead pioneers like Roy Hargrove, the group known shorthand as “The JHP” is offering a fresh and distinctly soulful take on the jazz idiom, appealing to both the traditional and novice listener alike.

 -Ed Blanco, All About Jazz